 The Jewish leaders remembered that Jesus proclaimed he would rise on the third day.
 They went to the Roman governor, Pontius Pilate, and asked him to secure the tomb so that the followers of Jesus would not come and steal the body to fake his resurrection.
 Pilate responded by sending a Roman guard and having the tomb “sealed” with a Roman seal.
 Getting past a Roman guard was virtually impossible, and breaking a Roman seal without authority was punishable by death.

-Consider the above scenario compared to what Mary Magdelene and her friend found when they came to the tomb that first Easter Sunday:
+Consider the above scenario compared to what Mary Magdalene and her friends found when they came to the tomb of Jesus that first Easter Sunday:

 QUESTION #2: How do you explain the eyewitness testimony?
 Add to the empty tomb the fact that Jesus began to show up!
-He first appeared to Mary Magdelene.
+He first appeared to Mary Magdalene.
 Then to two men on the road to the nearby village of Emmaus.
 Then to ten of the eleven disciples in the Upper Room – without Thomas.
 Then to the eleven again with Thomas.
 Then to his brother James.
 Then to a group of 500 in Galilee.
 Finally, he appeared to the hostile Saul of Tarsus on the road to Damascus.
 Luke records that these appearances took place over a 40-day period and that they were “convincing”.
 Many of those who were eyewitnesses became leaders in the early church.
 How do you explain these appearances?

 QUESTION #3 – How do you explain the disciples’ transformed lives?
 It was these eyewitness encounters that led to the radical change that we see in the lives of the disciples and multitudes of others.
 Before the resurrection, Peter was so terrified of the Roman and Jewish authorities that he denied Jesus three times.
 The other disciples fled when Jesus was arrested.
 They all were hiding in the Upper Room after the crucifixion.
 But something happened to transform them.
 Forty days after the resurrection, on the day of the Jewish feast of Pentecost, Peter stood in the middle of Jerusalem and proclaimed fearlessly that “You killed him (Jesus), but God raised him from the dead…and we are witnesses!”

 (To hear more about this subject, come join us Easter, 10:30 a.m., Highline Community Church, 6160 S. Wabash Way, Greenwood Village, CO 80111)